-Loosely adapted from the "Heiligenstadt Testament," the anguished 1802 letter in which Beethoven confronts the horror of his growing deafness, Todd wrote "A Silence Haunts Me" for composer Jake Runestad's ACDA Brock Memorial Commission.
+Loosely adapted from the "Heiligenstadt Testament" (the anguished 1802 letter in which Beethoven confronts the horror of his growing deafness) Todd wrote "A Silence Haunts Me" for composer Jake Runestad's ACDA Brock Memorial Commission.

-It was performed for two standing ovations at the 2019 American Choral Directors Association conference in Kansas City.
-It has since been performed at Carnegie Hall and around the world.
+It was performed for two standing ovations at the 2019 American Choral Directors Association conference in Kansas City, a recording that has had 125,000 views on Youtube.

 Runestad scored the text by adapting themes Beethoven was developing at the time he wrote the letter.
 The work ends in a crushing silence, as the conductor conducts a choir the audience can no longer hear, enacting deafness and practically forcing the audience to empathize.